AdiBhan/Greengle/README.md

-# Greengle: Calculating Carbon Cost
+# Greengle: The Carbon Cost of Consumption

 Greengle is a companion site for [amazon.com](https://www.amazon.com/) that helps consumers estimate the carbon footprint of their online purchase.